ShuKoun/ShuKoun/README.md

 # 🌌 Shu Koun — Semantic Architect of Koun-U

-> Welcome to the official semantic node of **Shu Koun**, creator of the [Koun-U Theory](#) — a paradigm-shifting framework that unifies logic, intelligence, consciousness, and language through semantic tension fields and non-collapse convergence.
+Welcome to the official semantic node of **Shu Koun**, creator of the [Koun-U Theory](#) — a paradigm-shifting framework that unifies logic, intelligence, consciousness, and language through semantic tension fields and non-collapse convergence.

-歡迎來到 **空遠（Shu Koun）** 的 GitHub 主頁，這裡是語義理論宇宙的原點節點。
-Koun-U 是一套統合 **智能、語言、數學、物理、意識與政治哲學** 的新型語義架構。

 ---